Stuntman (2018 film)

 Stuntman is a 2018 American documentary film, written and directed by Kurt Mattila.
 The events of the movie follow stunt performer Eddie Braun's recreation of Robert "Evel" Knievel's failed Skycycle X-2 jump over Snake River Canyon in Idaho.

 Originally released at the 2018 LA Film Festival in September of the same year by Endeavor Content, the film's wide-release was distributed by The Walt Disney Company through their Disney+ streaming service as a Disney+ Original on July 23, 2021.
+The film was removed from Disney+ on May 26, 2023.

 Premise

 With no financial support from any industry, stunt perfumer Eddie Braun sets out to honor the legacy of his childhood idol, Evel Knievel.
 After the opportunity arises to jump the Snake River Canyon, Braun spends his life savings on his life-long dream.
 Enlisting the help of Scott Truax, the son of the original NASA rocket scientist who build Knievel's steam-powered rocket, the pair alongside the film crew experience and emotional journey unlike anything they've previously experienced.